Typography -Task1 / Exercises

 1. Describing Letterforms

-• Knowing a letterform's component parts make it much easier to identify specific typefaces.
+• Knowing a letterform's component parts make it much easier to identify

 Baseline: The visual base of the letterforms.
 (Imaginary line)